rjdbcm/rjdbcm/README.md

 # Hi There!
 Thanks for stopping by.
-Here are a couple of the projects I'm currently working on.
+Here are a couple of the projects I'm currently working on followed by some metrics.

 <p>